amy-tabb/camera-as-scanner/README.md

 ## Dependencies

 This code uses the OpenCV 4.0, OpenCV 4.0 extra modules, Eigen and is written in C++.
-It also uses the `exiftool` exectabale.
+It also uses the `exiftool` executable.

 ### Tested operating system